rachelrly/story-prompt/README.md

 ## Instructions

+### Create Story

-In the current directory, run `bash story.sh` in the terminal and follow the prompts.
+In the root dir, run `bash story.sh` in the terminal and follow the text prompts.
+You will be asked to enter input after each prompt.
+Input validation is handled with each prompt.
+The final story is printed to the console and stored in `/data/stories.txt`.